 Welcome to Fitness & Feta!

-Despite my background, I was never overweight.
-In fact, I was always very active – I danced since the age of four and ran track in high school.
-I continued dancing in college as part of the Providence College Dance Company; however that just didn’t cut it for exercise when combined with the college lifestyle of case races, late night pizza fests, and the food selection in Ray Cafe.
+Despite my background, I was never [that] overweight.
+In fact, I have always been very active.
+Growing up I played soccer, field hockey, and t-ball.
+I took dance lessons since the age of four and ran track in high school.
+I continued dancing in college as part of the Providence College Dance Company; however that just didn’t cut it as enough exercise when combined with the college lifestyle of beer, late night pizza fests, and the cafeteria food selection.
 I started noticing the “freshman fifteen” catching up with me and decided I needed to do something about it.
 I began taking advantage of the Friar Fitness program, and I even went to Jazzercise over breaks with my best friend and our moms.
 It was then I discovered my love for fitness classes, and my obsession grew.

 During my sophomore year, I noticed signs around school advertising for fitness instructor tryouts.
-Several of the instructors were graduating and needed replacements, so I thought “Why not?”
+Several of the current instructors were graduating and needed replacements, so I thought “Why not?”
 I put together an audition and was selected.
-That summer I got certified through AFAA and began teaching the following fall, in September 2005.
+That summer I got certified through the Aerobics and Fitness Association of America and began teaching the following fall.
 Between that and still dancing, I felt better about my body.
 Plus, what a perfect on campus job that was, getting paid to work out!

-If you have any questions or comments, please feel free to email me at firstname.lastname@example.org.
+If you have any questions, comments, ideas, post requests, or would like to work together, please feel free to email me at firstname.lastname@example.org.